automl/amltk/docs/index.md

     AutoML-Toolkit is task agnostic, meaning you can use it for any machine learning task.
     We provide a base [Task](./guides/scheduling.md) which you can extend with events and functionality specific to the tasks you care about.

----

--   :octicons-people-16: __Community Driven__

-    AutoML-Toolkit is a community driven project, and we want to hear from you.
-We are always looking for new contributors, so if you have an idea or want to contribute, please get in touch!